ProgramIsFun/EonGraph-Web/README.md

 # force-graph-visualizer-and-editor

+One major task right now is to upgrade to use VITE instead of CRA

 ## What is this project?

 project aims to provide an editing and visualizations of a forced directed graph.